Edward-Deakin/Edward-Deakin/README.md

 # 👋 Welcome
 Hello, my name is Edward Deakin.

-I am 15 and live in Warwickshire, England.
-I have had a keen interest in all things technological since a very young age, and this was developed further after being introduced to advanced coding (ASP.NET in a Visual Studio environment) by an older relative.
+I am 15 and live in [Warwickshire, England](https://en.wikipedia.org/wiki/Warwickshire).
+I have had a keen interest in all things technological since a very young age, and this was developed further after being introduced to advanced coding ([ASP.NET](https://dotnet.microsoft.com/en-us/apps/aspnet) in a [Visual Studio](https://visualstudio.microsoft.com/) environment) by an older [relative](https://sg.linkedin.com/in/harry-conor-lucas).

 You can learn more about me on my [website](https://edeakin.xyz).
+You can contact me using the social footers also on the website linked above.